Decidim 0.28.4

 Another example are the case of linked resources, these are properties that may link objects of different nature between components or participatory spaces.

 In a very simplified way (to know more please refer to the official guide), GraphQL polymorphism is handled through the operator ... on.
-You'll know when a field is polymorphic because the property __typename, which tells you the type of that particular object, will change accordingly.
+You will know when a field is polymorphic because the property __typename, which tells you the type of that particular object, will change accordingly.

-In the previous examples we've queried for this property:
+In the previous examples we have queried for this property:

 Response fragment: